Forget Unlearning: Towards True Data-Deletion in Machine Learning: Introduction

-We provide a data-deletion solution to this problem based on Noisy Gradient Descent (Noisy-GD), a popular differentially private learning algorithm~\citep{bassily2014private,abadi2016deep,chourasia2021differential}.
-Our solution demonstrates a powerful synergy between data deletion and differential privacy as the same noise needed for the privacy of records in the database also rapidly erases information regarding records deleted from the database.
-We provide a data-deletion guarantee for Noisy-GD in terms of R\'enyi divergence~\citep{renyi1961measures} bound (which implies $(\eps, \del)$-indistinguishability~\citep{mironov2017renyi}).
-For convex and smooth losses, we certify that under a $(\q, \epsdd)$-R\'enyi data-deletion and $(\q,\epsdp)$-R\'enyi DP constraint, our Noisy-GD based deletion mechanism for $\dime$-dimensional models over $\n$-sized databases under adaptive edit requests that modify no more than $\reps$ records can maintain optimal excess empirical risk of the order $O\big(\frac{\q\dime}{\epsdp\n^2}\big)$ while saving $\Omega(\n\log(\min\{\frac{\n}{\reps}, \n\sqrt{\frac{\epsdd}{\q\dime}}\})$ computations in gradient complexity.
-Our utility guarantee matches the known lower bound on private empirical risk minimization under same privacy budget~\citep{bassily2014private}.
-We also provide data-deletion guarantee in the non-convex setting under the assumption that loss function is bounded and smooth, and show a computational saving of $\Omega(\dime\n\log\frac{\n}{\reps})$ in gradient complexity while maintaining an excess risk of $\tilde O\big(\frac{\q\dime}{\epsdp\n^2} + \frac{1}{\n} \sqrt{\frac{\q}{\epsdp}}\big)$.
-Compared to our results, prior works either have a worse excess risk guarantee under a computation budget~\citep{izzo2021approximate, guo2019certified, sekhari2021remember, ullah2021machine}, do not satisfy differential privacy~\citep{bourtoule2021machine,gupta2021adaptive}, or require unsafe internal data structures for matching our utility bounds~\citep{neel2021descent}.
+Based on our findings, we redefine the problem of data-deletion as designing a mechanism that {\bf (1.)} satisfies a data-deletion guarantee against non-adaptive deletion requests, {\bf (2.)} is differentially private for remaining records, and {\bf (3.)} has the same utility guarantee as retraining under identical differential privacy constraints.
+On top of these objectives, a data-deletion mechanism must also be computationally cheaper than retraining for being useful.
+We propose a data-deletion solution based on Noisy Gradient Descent (Noisy-GD), a popular differentially private learning algorithm~\citep{bassily2014private,abadi2016deep}, and show that our solution satisfies all the three objectives while providing substantial computational savings for both convex and non-convex losses.
+Our solution demonstrates a powerful synergy between data deletion and differential privacy as the same noise needed for the privacy of records present in the database also rapidly erases information regarding records deleted from the database.
+For convex and smooth losses, we certify that under a $(\q, \epsdd)$-R\'enyi data-deletion and $(\q,\epsdp)$-R\'enyi DP constraint, our Noisy-GD based deletion mechanism for $\dime$-dimensional models over $\n$-sized databases with requests that modify no more than $\reps$ records can maintain a tight optimal excess empirical risk of the order $O \big(\frac{\q\dime}{\epsdp\n^2}\big)$ while being $\Omega(\n\log(\min\{\frac{\n}{\reps}, \n\sqrt{\frac{\epsdd}{\q\dime}}\})$ cheaper than retraining in gradient complexity.
+For non-convex, bounded and smooth losses we show a computational saving of $\Omega(\dime\n\log\frac{\n}{\reps})$ in gradient complexity while satisfying the three objectives with an excess risk bound of $\tilde O\big(\frac{\q\dime}{\epsdp\n^2} + \frac{1}{\n} \sqrt{\frac{\q}{\epsdp}}\big)$.
+Compared to our results, prior works have a worse computation saving under same utility constraints~\citep{izzo2021approximate, guo2019certified, sekhari2021remember, ullah2021machine}, do not satisfy differential privacy~\citep{bourtoule2021machine,gupta2021adaptive}, or require unsafe internal data structures for matching our utility bounds~\citep{neel2021descent}.